 to initiate the monthly payment plan process.

-There is no interest or other costs associated with setting up a payment plan other than a one-time setup fee.
+There is no interest or other costs associated with setting up a payment plan other than a yearly setup fee.

 A Parent can borrow a federal PLUS loan for a student, or the student can borrow a low-interest private loan (usually with a co-signer).